act-rules/act-rules.github.io/_rules/SC1-3-1-heading-does-not-only-consist-of-breaks.md

 ### Applicability

-This rule applies to any element with the [semantic role](#semantic-role) of `heading` that is [included in the accessibility tree](#included-in-the-accessibility-tree), and does not contain unicode characters in other [categories]((https://www.fileformat.info/info/unicode/category/index.htm)) than the seperator categories.
+This rule applies to any HTML element with the [semantic role](#semantic-role) of `heading` that is [included in the accessibility tree].

 ### Expectation 1

-The target element does not contain HTML `br` elements.

-### Expectation 2

-The content of each target element does not contain unicode characters in the seperator categories.
+None of the target elements has an [accessible name](#accessible-name) that contains only spaces.

+**Note:** In the [Accessible Name and Description Computation](https://www.w3.org/TR/accname-1.1/#mapping_additional_nd_te) all carriage returns, newlines, tabs, and form-feeds are replaced with a single space.

 ## Assumptions